Azure/data-api-builder/docs/dab-cli.md

 | **-m, --map** | false   | -   | Specify mappings between database fields and GraphQL and REST fields. format: --map "backendName1:exposedName1,backendName2:exposedName2,...".   |

 ### **`export`**
-Export the GraphQL schema as a file and save to disk.
+Export the required schema as a file and save to disk based on the options.

 **Syntax**: `dab export [options]`